-- If your test is in the morning, you should not eat or drink after 2am. - If your test is in the afternoon, you should not eat or drink after 8am. - You can have water up to 2 hours before the test. - Before your procedure date, you should tell your hospital doctor or ring the endoscopy contact number if you take any medicines which thin the blood, as we normally stop them for a few days before the procedure.
-These include clopidrogel, ticagrelor, enoxaparin, dalteparin, warfarin, rivaroxaban, apixaban, dabigatran and edoxaban. - If you are on aspirin, this does not usually need to be stopped for the procedure.
-Please ask if you are unsure. - If you have diabetes and are on insulin, injections or tablet diabetic medication then please read the next section on "Preparing for a bronchoscopy with diabetes" - Take your usual medicines with a small sip of water unless you are told otherwise.
+- If your test is in the morning, you should not eat or drink after 2am. - If your test is in the afternoon, you should not eat or drink after 8am. - You can have water up to 2 hours before the test. - If you are on aspirin, this does not usually need to be stopped for the procedure.
+Please ask if you are unsure. - Before your procedure date, you should tell your hospital doctor or ring the endoscopy contact number if you take any medicines which thin the blood, as we normally stop them for a few days before the procedure.
+These include clopidrogel, ticagrelor, enoxaparin, dalteparin, warfarin, rivaroxaban, apixaban, dabigatran and edoxaban.

-- There is no need to bring nightwear just wear clothing that's comfortable and not too tight fitting. - You will normally be given a sedative medication for the test.
+- If you have diabetes and are on insulin, injections or tablet diabetic medication, then please read the next section on "Preparing for a bronchoscopy with diabetes" - Take your usual medicines with a small sip of water unless you are told otherwise. - There is no need to bring nightwear just wear clothing that is comfortable and not too tight-fitting.

+You will normally be given a sedative medication for the test.
 You may feel sleepy from the medication after your procedure.
 It is not safe to travel or drive home alone.
 You must have an adult that can take you home and stay with you for 12 hours after the test.

-Preparing for an EBUS with diabetes
+Preparing for a bronchoscopy with diabetes

-Before your EBUS, you should not have anything to eat or drink for 6 hours before the test.
+Before your bronchoscopy, you should not have anything to eat or drink for 6 hours before the test.
 This section is to advise you on how to manage your diabetes before the test so you can avoid having a "hypo" (low blood glucose) on the day of your test.